fitzgen/rust-conf-2019/slides.md

 ???

-* with glaze in particular, the whole felt greater than the parts
+* glaze: whole > parts
-    * there is an element of surprise
+    * element of surprise
-        * because glaze is often dull and chalky before you fire it
+        * before firing: dull/chalky
-        * comes out glassy and colorful
+        * after: glassy and colorful
-    * you can combine glazes by mixing or layering
+    * combine glazes: mixing / layering
-        * I discovered that if I put a coat of black on top of green, then
+        * discovered: black on top of green, then
-          * I got something that came out metallic and shimmery
+          * metallic and shimmery; oil slick
-          * almost like an oil slick
+          * neither glaze alone had property
-          * neither glaze alone had this property, but combine them and something new/surprising _emerges_
+          * combine --> something new/surprising _emerges_
-          * I tried to recreate this effect with five bowls
+          * tried: recreate w/ five bowls
-          * only a single bowl made it through the process
+          * only one survived
-* pottery is very difficult and requires lots of patience
+* b/c pottery is difficult / requires patience
-    * things can irreparably break at every step of the whole process
+    * can break at every step
-    * there is no undo or version control
+    * no undo / version control
-    * this difficulty is part of the craft and what makes it so impressive!
+    * part of craft: impressive!
 * personal realization:
-    * despite all these things about pottery that I really enjoyed,
+    * despite things about pottery that I enjoyed,
-    * I was getting more frustrated by pottery's difficulty than I was relaxing and having fun, which were my original goals
+    * more frustrated by difficulty than relaxing / having fun

 ---